BonneGueule x Maharishi: our olive “Custom pant”

 As we have seen, Hardy Blechman's primary objective is to dissociate military clothing - more specifically camo - and war.
 To this end, for 20 years, he has been teeming with ideas to convey his pacifism through his clothing :

 • He's going to put 3M reflective strips on camo.
-It seems silly, but if you think about it, it makes a fabric that is supposed to hide us on a battlefield very visible.
-Thus, it removes any military function from camo.
+It seems silly, but if you think about it, he's making a fabric that's supposed to hide us on a battlefield very visible.
+So, he's removing any military function from camo.

 reflective strips 3M Maharishi